ArcBlock/abtnode-docs/src/blocklet/core-blocklets/index.md

 ### [Blockchain Manager](https://blocklet.arcblockio.cn/dapp/blockchain-manager/)

-Blockchain Manager helps manage forge-powered chain nodes.
-Its core functions include the following:
+Blockchain Manager helps you quickly create and deploy blockchains.
+The Blockchain Manager includes a simple and advanced mode for additional customization options.
+The Blockchain Managers core functions include the following:

 1. Creating a new chain
 2. Managing chain nodes